-DMC's color cards aren't so much a conversion chart as they are a great reference tool.
+DMC's color cards aren't so much a conversion chart as they are a great reference, tool.
 They are available in two versions.
-The most common that you'll find is a printed card showing all of the colors, but if you order from their website, they also offer a version with actual thread samples for more accurate color matching.
+The most common that you'll find is a printed card showing all of the colors, but if you order from its website, it also offers a version with actual thread samples for more accurate color matching.

-Both versions have a chart next to each color showing which of their products (stranded floss and Perle cotton in multiple sizes) are available in the different colors.
+Both versions have a chart next to each color showing which of its products (stranded floss and Perle cotton in multiple sizes) are available in different colors.

 02 of 09

 Lecien, a Japanese company known for its fabric, makes Cosmo embroidery floss, which is a thread that many embroiderers love for its smoothness and slightly matte finish.
 Thimble Creek created this helpful chart for switching back and forth between DMC and Cosmo colors.